roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  Forcing me to admit to such a vulgar racist thing was the final straw that broke the camel's back.
 Defeated, humiliated and yet horny, I accepted there was no way out of this without submitting first.
 The tape would implicate us both and I realized the only way to end her power was to reveal both of us.
 To do that, I had to submit to her unconditionally.
 I replied, like the submissive she expected, "Yes, Mistress, I promise to be a good Nigger slave."

  "Good puppy," she purred, opening her legs, and ordering, "Now finish what you started, slave."
-Report_Story #20
+0